AishaKram/Nur./Frontend/README.md

 This is the Flutter mobile app I developed for my final year project, designed to provide women with a comprehensive tool for understanding their menstrual cycles.

-## About the App

-After looking at existing period tracker apps, I noticed they often lacked personalization and mostly just counted days.
-I wanted to create something that actually learned from your data and provided meaningful insights, not just reminders about when your next period might start.

-My app focuses on:
-- Simple tracking of periods, symptoms, and moods
-- Visual cycle phase representation with my custom-designed UI
-- ML-powered insights that get more accurate as you use the app

 ## Features